khoirulmuzakka/Minion/README.md

 ## Example: Minimizing the Rosenbrock Function

-Below is an example demonstrating how to use the `M_LJADE_AMR` class from the Minion library to minimize the Rosenbrock function.
+Below is an example demonstrating how to use the `MFADE` class from the Minion library to minimize the Rosenbrock function.

 ### Rosenbrock Function Minimization